 Some people think they can’t do everything they need to do as a blogger.
 Some just don’t want to do everything they need to do.
 Whatever your mindset keeps you from doing what you need to do, you need to overcome it.

-You’ll learn a lot about starting blogging before you even start it and a lot more as you blog throughout the years.
-Don’t fear, and don’t be resistant to doing everything on your blog.
+You’ll learn much about starting blogging before you even start it and much more as you blog throughout the years.
+Don’t fear, and don’t resist doing everything on your blog.
 There are approximately 6 million blogs in the world.
 If the people who run those blogs can do it all, you can too.

 2. Accept when you must outsource